IonRA/CryptoUI/README.md

-# Encryption-program
+# CryptoUI
-Encrypts files using the Vernam algorithm

-From a graphic interface the user can use one of the three offerd ranadom number generators in order to create the key that will be used to encrypt files from computer using Vernam's algorithm.
+The application provides a user-friendly interface from which you can choose one of three random number generators, so that a key is created to encrypt a file of choice on your computer using Vernam's algorithm and then save it to a specific location.

+##Technologies
+- Java
+- Swing
+- Eclipse IDE